UPPolaris/Snakes-and-Ladders/README.md

 > 📖 Python-based four-player Snake & Ladder game with Pygame as the primary game module.
 The majority of PyGame's features involve taking mouse input and displaying it on the screen.
 As for how the game operates, he designed it himself after researching it from numerous sources.
 When a player steps on the snake's head, a question will emerge; if the player properly answers, the question will not descend to the snake's tail.
 This is an addition to the traditional snake and ladder game.
 However, if the response is incorrect, it will descend to the snake's tail.
-- There was a small obstruction.
+- **`What problems did you face with this project?`** There was a small obstruction.
 For instance, if you forget to write any code, you may quickly inspect and fix it.
-- What is the purpose of your project?
+- **`What is the purpose of your project?`** For developing games for enjoyment and honing Python programming abilities.
-- Why did you undertake it?
+- **`Why did you undertake it?`** Considering that it is a project, a game that everyone should have played, and the rules are not very complicated. and straightforward
 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->